RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

 # Task 1: Create the virtual machine (10 min)

-In this task, we will create a Windows Server 2019 Datacenter - Gen1 virtual machine.

-1. Click on the Bing Browser icon (located on the bottom right your Virtual Machine of the menu bar) to launch the browser.
-Sign in to the Azure portal by typing https://portal.azure.com in the address bar.
+1. Launch the Edge Browser icon (located on the bottom right your Virtual Machine of the menu bar) and sign in to the Azure portal by typing https://portal.azure.com in the address bar.

 2. Log into Azure using the supplied Username and password (located in the Resources Tab).
-Clicking the **T** tile pastes the text for you, please ensure your cursor is in the correct input spot.
-After entering the supplied password, click the Sign in button.

 3. From the **All services** blade, search for and select **Virtual machines**, and then click **+ Add** and choose **+Virtual machine** from the drop down.